TimoSavi/ceif/docs/tweaking.md

 be slightly enlarged.

 #### Percentage based outlier score
-Percentage based score is calculated sorting all sample scores and taking the score which covers x percent of scores starting from smallest score.
+Percentage based score is calculated by sorting all sample scores and taking the score which covers x percent of scores starting from smallest score.
-E.g. the percentage score 50% is the median of all sample scores and 100% is tha maximum score of all samples.
+E.g. the percentage score 50% is the median of all sample scores and 100% is the maximum score of all samples.

 Percentage based score can be used to identify bias of a sample set.
 If score is set to x% then the normal test data should have x% inliers.
-If inlier count is not near x% then tested data set might be have bias.
+If inlier count is not near x% then the tested data set might be have bias.
 Printing option -v can be used to print statistics analyzed data.

 #### Tricky data maps
 Here is an example of a difficult data map.
 Two nested circles causes problems because there are adjacent inlier and outlier areas and subareas of the algorithm tend to span over both areas.